Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Ever since I started wearing mascara (eons ago), I always have taken my mascara off with Petroleum Jelly.
 Not only does it take off the mascara easily, but it also conditions your eyelashes and the skin around your eyes.
 I purchase a 8oz jar at the $Dollar Store.

 I will always wear mascara, short of not having any eyelashes (I am in my mid 50's). :)Smile on that.
 If you want to buy something specially made for make-up removal, I suggest Neutrogena Make Up Remover wipes.
-In a blue and white package that is smaller, but looks like baby wipes.
-Very gentle.
-Does not sting and works for your whole face.
-Can get them most anywhere.

 If it is not waterproof mascara, you may try to use soothing lotion for eyes such as "Dacryoserum".
 I do not know if you will find it in the US.
 Use any other lotion special for eyes.